Veo 3.1 Fast vs LTX 2.3 Pro

 Where Veo 3.1 Fast Wins

-Visual quality (8.5 vs 7.0): The biggest gap in this comparison.
+Visual quality (8.5 vs 6.0): A 2.5-point gap — the biggest in this comparison.
 Fast produces sharper detail, more accurate colors, and more photorealistic lighting.
 Side by side, the quality difference is clearly visible — textures are crisper, edges are cleaner, and colors are more true-to-life.

-Human realism (7.5 vs 5.5): A 2-point gap.
-Fast handles faces, expressions, and skin textures significantly better.
+Human realism (8.5 vs 5.5): A 3-point gap.
+Fast handles faces, expressions, and skin textures dramatically better.
 LTX struggles with human content — artifacts, stiff expressions, and inconsistent features.
 If your ad features people at all, Fast is the far better choice of these two.

 Scene consistency (8.0 vs 6.5): Objects, lighting, and proportions remain stable throughout the clip.
 LTX can produce subtle flickering and shifting.
 For longer product demonstrations, Fast maintains coherence better.